 GIVE YOUR CAT A WORKOUT

-- You can build them a tiny amusement park with just five small pieces of wood!
+- You can build your kitty a tiny amusement park with just five small pieces of wood!
 Attach objects your cat loves and they’ll have a great time playing with it and getting some exercise!
 See detailed instructions on how to make this toy.

 AND MUCH MORE